Research

 Research organized around clinically meaningful computation.

-The overarching goal is to extract structured, mechanistically relevant information from complex 4D Flow MRI data and carry it forward into more informative models of cardiovascular disease activity.
+The goal is to extract structured, mechanistically relevant information from complex 4D Flow MRI data and carry it into more informative models of cardiovascular disease activity.

 Research Thesis